Community Care, Social Care

 Reforming diabetes care in care homes: training, collaboration, and compassion

-Navodi Kuruppu, spoke with Lynne Reedman, Founder and Service Lead for DUET Diabetes, and Martin Scivier, diabetes advocate part of #dedoc° and T1D patient, to discuss the impact of Covid-19 on care home residents with diabetes, the importance of peer support, and the urgent need to prioritise care for vulnerable and older populations.
+Navodi Kuruppu spoke with Lynne Reedman, Founder and Service Lead for DUET Diabetes, and Martin Scivier, diabetes patient and advocate, and #dedoc° member, to discuss the impact of Covid-19 on care home residents with diabetes, the importance of peer support, and the urgent need to prioritise care for vulnerable and older populations.

 In 2020, the first wave of the Covid-19 pandemic had a devastating impact on care homes in England; with over 40 000 residents dying by the end of 2021, 97.8 per cent of whom were aged 65 and over.
 Numerous investigations and the ongoing Covid inquiry have already highlighted major shortfalls in care homes, including lack of testing and personal protective equipment (PPE) for residents and staff.
 [1][2]